 - Re-creating a visual work in a different method (One example is making a painting that closely resembles another person’s photograph).

-- When copyrighted images, video, or audio are re-mixed or altered even if done in an original way.
+- When copyrighted images, videos, or audio are re-mixed or altered even if done in an original way.

 The two safest things to do in these kinds of situations are to avoid them altogether or ask for permission from the owner and cite them properly.
 The legality of these kinds of situations would be dependent according to the intent and context within which they are produced.